Introduction to Sangomas

 The purpose of trance states is to communicate with the ancestors, to achieve extrasensory perception, and to develop paranormal abilities.
 Sangomas (male or female) play many different social and political roles in the community.
 They are involved in divination, healing, directing rituals, finding lost cattle, protecting “warriors” (Sangomas offered protective medicine [muti] to freedom fighters during South Africa’s political struggles), and “smelling out” witches, as well as narrating the history, cosmology, and myths of his/her tradition.

-The important symbolic colors for medicines are black (mnyama), red (bomvu), and white (mhlophe); treatment with such colored medicines is intended to establish a balance between the person and the environment.
+The important symbolic colors for medicines are black (mnyama), red (bomvu), and white (mhlophe); treatment with such coloured medicines is intended to establish a balance between the person and the environment.

 During the initiation and transformation processes, there is a symbolic dissolution of opposites: life and death, light and dark, male and female.
 Black medicine is used to represent darkness, night, danger, and difficulties, while white medicine refers to health, purity, and success; red is the bridging color of transformation.
 The method of cure begins with detoxification (through the power of the black medicine), followed by a transformation (using the red medicine), and ending with a strengthening of the client (with the white medicine).
 Most Sangoma novices (thwasas) wear red, symbolizing the transformatory process that the apprentice is undergoing.